someimportantcompany/dynazord/docs/Getting-Started.md

   dynamodb,
 });

-// Or create a DynamoDB instance to a local endpoint (such as dynamodb-local or localstack): const dynamodb = new AWS.DynamoDB({ endpoint: 'http://localhost:8000' });
+// Or perhaps you want to test your model against a local DynamoDB instance (such as dynamodb-local or localstack): const dynamodb = new AWS.DynamoDB({ endpoint: 'http://localhost:8000' });
 const entries = dynazord.createModel({
   tableName: 'dynazord-example-entries',